Programs for U.S. Broadcast Journalists

-Program applicants must be full-time radio, TV, or online journalists, either staff or freelance hires.
-While knowledge and familiarity of German is an added advantage, it is not a requirement.
-We ask that applicants have a minimum of three years of continued professional journalism experience prior to applying for the program.
-The RIAS Berlin Commission encourages journalism school graduates as well as journalism academics to consider the program.
+Program applicants must be full-time radio, TV, or online journalists, either staff or freelancers.
+German is not required.
+We ask that applicants have a minimum of five years of continued professional journalism experience prior to applying for the program.
+The RIAS BERLIN COMMISSION also encourages journalism school graduates with prior work experience to consider the program.

-The RIAS Berlin Commission exchange is a comprehensive fellowship, providing participants with round-trip air travel from their home market to Germany, ground and air travel in and across Germany, and hotel accommodations during the program.
+The RIAS BERLIN COMMISSION exchange is a comprehensive fellowship, providing participants with r/t air travel from their home market to Germany, travel in and across Germany, and hotel accommodations during the program.
 Breakfasts and some meals are also provided during the program.

 - résumé / CV

-- two essays (see application form > page 2)
+- One essay (see application form page 2)

 Please send your completed application forms and the required documents in one PDF or Word file to: firstname.lastname@example.org.